Three Reasons You Should Keep Your LinkedIn Profile Up To Date

-Please keep your LinkedIn profile current and complete so I can get a better picture of who you are.
+In the meantime, please keep your LinkedIn profile current and complete so I can get a better picture of who you are.
 This will enable us to engage in much deeper, more productive conversations much more quickly.

 When was the last time you updated your LinkedIn profile?
 Take some time now to look over your currently profile and set aside time over the holidays to refresh it.

 Then see my follow-up article on “How To Create A Stronger LinkedIn Profile” for my ‘3-Pass’ method of updating your profile (or resume) with useful and meaningful content in each entry of your job history.